-• On March 1, 2021, local workforce development areas were notified of the amount of the funding they would receive under the RELIEF Act, per the "WIOA Title 1 Adult" formula, and were sent application templates accordingly.
+• On March 1, 2021, local workforce development areas were notified of the amount of the funding they would receive under the RELIEF Act, per the 2021 Federal Workforce Innovation and Opportunity Act formula and were sent application templates accordingly.
 These applications, which include detailed plans on how allocated funds would be spent, were due back to Labor by April 1, 2021.
-Three areas have asked for extensions and one has not submitted their proposal.
-Of the nine areas that have submitted proposals, three have had funds obligated in the amount of \$2,205,000, Labor is awaiting signed awards for three (totaling \$1,417,500), and three proposals are under review (\$1,537,900).
+All thirteen workforce boards have submitted proposals and 10 have been approved and funds obligated (\$5,541,900 of \$7 million).
+Of the remaining three, one is awaiting signature and two are under review.